 1) Ask your Account Manager to block outgoing international calls on all of your lines.

 2) Update your passwords to ensure that there are no default ‘000’ passwords on the voicemail system.

 3) Ensure you are not using the default PABX admin password.

 4) Enable ‘restrict after hours calls’ if you have the function.

 5) Review your bill regularly to ensure no suspicious activity.

 6) Check your insurance policy – I know of one canny client who claimed over $15k back under their theft insurance.
 (They were also quick to report the hack to local police).

-And if none of the above measures suits your needs – I’d recommend that you take the ultimate step and upgrade to a Cloud PBX system, it’s cheaper to run and with one huge advantage – there is no on-premise hardware to hack.
+And if none of the above measures suits your needs – we recommend that you take the ultimate step and upgrade to a Cloud PBX system.
+It’s cheaper to run and with one huge advantage – there is no on-premise hardware to hack.